Plant reproduction, ecological and conservation genetics

 Gerry Ho - The reproductive and molecular ecology of naturalised irids in Australia.
 Supervised by Dr Trevor Edwards and Dr Susan Hoebee.

-Simon Heyes – Investigations into seed production by Banksia marginata on the Victoria Volcanic Plains.
+Simon Heyes – Recruitment of tree-form Banksia marginata in a fragmented landscape.
 Supervised by Dr John Morgan, Dr Susan Hoebee and Dr Stephen Sinclair.

 Andre Messina (2013) – Taxonomy and systematics of the Olearia phlogopappa complex.